 Continue wrapping the cording around the circle and securing with a zig zag stitch.

 The best way to keep your stitches centered is to always keep the center of the pressure foot in line with where the edges of the cording meet up.
 It’s really easy and you can sew pretty fast if you follow that tip.
-Keep sewing around and around, stopping every inch or so to add the fabric.
+Keep sewing around and around.

-To add the fabric, take a 1″ torn strip of fabric and wrap it around the cording.
-Sew the placemat together just as before.
+It is easy to add the fabric, take a 1″ torn strip of fabric and wrap it around the cording, then resume sewing as before.

 I do suggest that your finished edges are cording and not fabric.